awanczowski/marklogic-multi-model-search/README.md

 `./gradlew loadArticles`
 `./gradlew harmonizeArticles`

 The loading of the data will utilize MLCP to load an aggregage file of XML that can be retirived form the pubmed samples found here <https://www.nlm.nih.gov/databases/download/pubmed_medline.html>.
-Download an aggregate file, for this example `pubmed20n0004.xml` and place it in `data/articles` to be picked up.
+Download an aggregate file, for this these queries `pubmed20n0004.xml` is used.
+Place gzip files in `data/articles` to be picked up by MLCP.

 ## Creating a Multi-Model Query